-a) Is for development associated with an existing lawful dwelling, or

-- b) Is proposed on previously developed land and appropriate for the proposed use, or - c) Is for retail, community and leisure facilities, tourism or specialist housing where it can be demonstrated that there is a local need for the facility that cannot be met by existing facilities elsewhere; or - d) Is for a new or replacement building, conversion and/or extension within an existing educational facility (as identified on the Policies map) and would not result in the loss of playing fields and/or sports pitches unless it can be demonstrated that these facilities are no longer required or they can be adequately replaced elsewhere on site or, - e) Is for housing development compliant with one of the following policies; HP1, HP2, HP4, HP5, HP6 or HP11, or - f) Is for employment development compliant with one of the following policies: E1 or E4, or - g) Is for a new small-scale employment development to convert or extend an existing building, or replace a redundant or derelict structure, or - h) Provides infrastructure that meets an overriding public need.
+- a) Is for development associated with an existing lawful dwelling, or - b) Is proposed on previously developed land and appropriate for the proposed use, or - c) Is for retail, community and leisure facilities, tourism or specialist housing where it can be demonstrated that there is a local need for the facility that cannot be met by existing facilities elsewhere; or - d) Is for a new or replacement building, conversion and/or extension within an existing educational facility (as identified on the Policies map) and would not result in the loss of playing fields and/or sports pitches unless it can be demonstrated that these facilities are no longer required or they can be adequately replaced elsewhere on site or, e) Is for housing development either allocated or compliant with one of the following policies;

+HP1, HP2, HP4, HP6 or HP11, or

+- f) Is for employment development compliant with one of the following policies: E1 or E5, or - g) Is for a new small-scale employment development to convert or extend an existing building, or replace a redundant or derelict structure, or - h) Provides infrastructure that meets an overriding public need. or - i) Can demonstrate a requirement for a location outside of the urban area.